Aimpoint-Digital/alteryx-marketplace/aws-tools/README.md

 ## AWS Authentication

-In order to authenticate with AWS users will need to generate an access key.
+In order to authenticate with AWS users will need to generate an access key and secret.
 This can be done by following [this guide.](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/).

 Below is a table of the required permissions within AWS in order to use each tool.

 | Tool      | Operation |
 | ----------- | ----------- |